-- i.
+i.
 LWOP is a temporary approved absence from duty in a non-pay status that may be granted at the employee's request.
-LWOP is charged in fifteen (15) minute increments.
-In general, an employee may not be placed on LWOP unless it is at the employee's request. - ii.
-As with any form of leave, periods of LWOP are requested using OPM Form 71, Request for Leave or Approved Absence and must be recorded in the employee's time and attendance records. - iii.
-Generally, up to six (6) months of LWOP in a calendar year is creditable service for determining leave accrual rates, service computation dates, and other benefits, i.e. Federal b) Use of LWOP
+LWOP is charged in 15 minute increments.
+In general, an employee may not be placed on LWOP unless it is at the employee's request.

+ii.
+As with any form of leave, periods of LWOP are requested using OPM Form 71, Request for Leave or Approved Absence and must be recorded in the employee's time and attendance records.

+iii.
+Generally, up to six (6) months of LWOP in a calendar year is creditable service for determining leave accrual rates, service computation dates, and other benefits, i.e. Federal Employee Health Benefits coverage, Federal Employee.

+b) Use of LWOP